-The 'Learn to Glide' package is a fantastic way to experience how a gliding club operates with all the benefits of full membership for an introductory period of three months - saving over £35 on the first year's membership.
+The 'Learn to Glide' package is a fantastic way to experience how a gliding club operates with all the benefits of full membership for an introductory period of three months and gives a considerable saving on the first year's membership.

 The package includes: